ddrohan/web-app-dev-labs/lab1/step_3.md

 ```
 ---

-##Wiring it all up - the About Us Controller and Routing
+##Wiring it all up - the 'About Us' Controller and Routing

 This is where most of the wok needs to be done in-so-far as we need to